burnsnoss/WikiCrawler/README.txt

 		 the default value for iterations is 500

 Stats:
-	The program takes about 10 minutes to run on average on my machine.
+	The program takes about 2-3 minutes to run on average on my machine for 100 random pages.
-	I am getting a rough value of about 95% of random pages converging to the philosophy page and an average path length of about 20-23 pages.
+	I am getting a rough value of about 35% of random pages converging to the philosophy page and an average path length of about 12 pages.

 In order to reduce the number of HTML requests necessary, I store every page that's been visited that converges in a dictionary along with the length of the path from that page to the philosophy page.
+Future edits will probably involve a txt file with these path lengths pre-stored for quick loading and to save even more time.

 Interesting notes:
 	Common looping pages:
+		Consciousness/Awareness
 		Atom/Matter
 		Building/Structure
 		Genetics/Gene/Locus